zjayers/contact-keeper/README.md

 OR

 - `cd` into the directory and run `mvn package`
-- `cd` into the target folder and run `java -jar contact-keeper-0.0.1-SNAPSHOT.jar`
+- run `java -jar target/contact-keeper-0.0.1-SNAPSHOT.jar`

 ## Usage